dlanger/simple-slideshow/readme.txt

 Simple Slideshow is exactly what it says on the box.
 It's a plugin that's simple to deal with, and when used, produces a simple-looking slideshow that integrates well into any theme, and won't clash with other plugins.

-If you have any problems with it, check out the [issue tracker](https://github.com/dlanger/simple-slideshow/issues) and I'll try and help you figure it out.
+If you have any problems with it, check out the [issue tracker](https://github.com/dlanger/simple-slideshow/issues) or post something in the WordPress [forums](http://wordpress.org/support/) and I'll try and help you figure it out.
 Most are caused by other incorrectly-coded themes or plugins, and can be easily solved.

 == Installation ==